Segidrin, Sehydrin, Sulfate d'Hydrazine, Sulfato de Hidracina.

 - Other conditions.

 Side Effects & SafetyWhen taken by mouth: Hydrazine sulfate is POSSIBLY UNSAFE.
 It has been linked to cases of liver damage, seizure, coma, and death.
-Other side effects include nausea, vomiting, dizziness, drowsiness, nerve problems, violent behavior, restlessness, confusion, mood stimulation, excitement, weakness, irregular breathing, abnormal blood sugar levels, rash, and kidney damage.
+Other side effects include nausea, vomiting, dizziness, drowsiness, nerve problems, violent behavior, restlessness, confusion, excitement, weakness, irregular breathing, abnormal blood sugar levels, rash, and kidney damage.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Hydrazine sulfate is POSSIBLY UNSAFE for anyone, including pregnant and breast-feeding women.
 It has been linked to cases of liver damage, seizure, coma, and death.